shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 | ```Patient```   | The patient using the application.                      |

 Down below, the user characterstics are divided into 5 sections, Nurse, Doctor, Janitor and Patient.
 These characteristics are seperated based on the role/permission usage of the application.
+All types of users down below can log in with their account information saved in a database.

-1. **Admin User**:
+1. **Admin User**
 	* Access to all CRUD operations for every model in the database
 	* Deploy multiple instances of ER application.

-2. **Nurse**:
+2. **Nurse**
 	* Can view/admit patients to the ER
 	* View/Provide information about patient procedures, medications or diagnosis
-	* Check rooms that are available for procedures/overnight patient stays
+	* Check rooms that are available for procedures/overnight patient stays.

-3. **Doctor**:
+3. **Doctor**
 	* Has all the same permissions that a nurse has
 	* Can diagnose and prescribe medication
 	* Create/Schedule procedures.
 4. **Janitor**
 	* This is here to show that multiple types of employees can exist in the data model
 	* Access to rooms for cleaning up after procedures.
 5. **Patient**
 	* Can view schedules procedures
 	* View medications/dignosis given by doctor or nurse
 	* Can view financial summary/cost of visit after discharge

 ## General Constraints